Ice Dyeing with "Ugly" Colors

 Take your tubs over to the sink and start rinsing your items in COLD running water.
 Rinse until the water is running mostly clear.

-Finally, toss everything in the wash with HOT water and Professional Textile Detergent or Synthrapol.
+Finally, toss everything in the wash with HOT water and Dyer's Detergent.
 Dry and wear your ice dyed garment!
 Or cut and sew your ice dyed fabric!

 Color Results: Top Fabric- Brazil Nut, Middle Fabric- Safari Gray, Bottom Fabric- Bronze